edgedb/rfcs/text/1008-tls-and-alpn.rst

 proposed to create a local credentials JSON file to simplify future connections::

-    edgedb authenticate
+    edgedb instance link

-    Authenticate to a remote EdgeDB instance and assign an instance name to simplify future connections.
+    Link to a remote EdgeDB instance and assign an instance name to simplify future connections.

     USAGE:
-        edgedb authenticate [FLAGS] [name]
+        edgedb instance link [FLAGS] [name]

     ARGS:
         <name>